 Change as follows:

 UL MU transmissions are preceded by a Trigger frame or frame carrying a TRS Control subfield from the AP.
-The Trigger frame or frame carrying the TRS Control subfield indicates the parameters, such as the duration of the HE TB PPDU, RU allocation, target RSSI and HE-MCS (see 9.3.1.22 (Trigger frame format), 9.2.4.6a.1 (TRS Control) and 26.5.2.3 (Non-AP STA behavior for UL MU operation)), required to transmit an HE TB PPDU.
+The Trigger frame or frame carrying the TRS Control subfield indicates the parameters, such as the duration of the HE TB PPDU, RU allocation, transmit power (as derived in 27.3.15.2 (Power pre-correction)) and HE-MCS (see 9.3.1.22 (Trigger frame format), 9.2.4.6a.1 (TRS Control) and 26.5.2.3 (Non-AP STA behavior for UL MU operation)), required to transmit an HE TB PPDU.

 Power pre-correction